-OK, I know some may recall seeing this – but I wanted to lighten up and remind us of some Life Lessons from my favorite subject … Math.
+OK, I know some may recall seeing this before – but I wanted to lighten up and remind us of the many Life Lessons we learn from my favorite subject … Math.

 Some might suggest my passion is history (talk to any of my former history teachers and you’ll soon learn the truth – back then, history was not a subject that interested me.)

 Actually, it’s Numbers that talk to me … they help me see and explain the world around me.

 Many who know me think I am weird for my apparent insatiable passion for Math.

 Math is not just the quest to solve for the unknown (as if that is not enough;) Math also helps describe how we should live our lives.